Tired of spam and robocalls? Here’s how you can block them, and even make money off them

 Americans across the country have made thousands of dollars from reporting robocalls, including a Colorado man who has made “mid five-figures” over the last couple of years, and a Florida man who’s made at least $14,000.

-The quickest way to potentially receive payment is to file a claim in small claims court, which can be done online in Idaho.
+The quickest way to potentially receive payment is to file a claim in small claims court, which can be done online in Thurston County.
+The webpage also includes an extensive FAQ on the small claims process.
 All you need to file the claim is to ask which company is calling you and where the company is based.

-The Idaho Court Assistance Office is available to help Idahoans navigate the court system.
-The office also has online tools and guides to help file a claim in small claims court.

-There is a $69 filing fee for small claim cases.
-Once you file a claim, the defendant has 21 days to “answer.”
-Regardless if the defendant answers or not, you will receive a court date and time where a judge will decide if your claim is valid and if you will win the claim.